 The second level of curriculum is the “content curriculum”.
-In conventional schools, this is what is called the ‘curriculum’ and it is standardised for all learners who have very little choice about what content they focus on.
+In conventional schools, this is what is called the ‘curriculum’ and it is standardised for all ‘learners’ who have very little choice about what content they focus on.

 We support each person in following their own inner-directed content curriculum.
-Sometimes a learner chooses to use some elements of a content curriculum that somebody else has created.
+Sometimes a member chooses to use some elements of a content curriculum that somebody else has created.
 Some may eventually choose to do something like a GED, A levels, or SAT; trade certificate or tertiary ‘distance’ course, or an apprenticeship.
-As long as it is truly the learner’s choice, we support them in all of those options, too.
+As long as it is truly the member’s choice, we support them in all of those options, too.
 However, with so much else to explore, these are unlikely choices for one’s first year with us.

-Democratic Self-Directed Education gives learners the opportunity to discover for real, what they truly need to learn for a good life.
+Democratic Self-Directed Education gives members the opportunity to discover for real, what they truly need to learn for a good life.
 This is why you simply don’t find illiterate DeSDE graduates.
-At the same time, DeSDE gives learners the opportunity to spend their time wisely and effectively, often becoming brilliant at what they are good at.
+At the same time, DeSDE gives members the opportunity to spend their time wisely and effectively, often becoming brilliant at what they are good at.
 And, why DeSDE graduates report higher life satisfaction and happiness than is normal in our times.